Orthopedic Patient Stories

 New Custom Fit Knees for Lester

-Lester Studnicka had both his knees replaced at the Richland Hospital.
+Lester Studnicka had both of his knees replaced at the Richland Hospital.
 Orthopedic Surgeon, Dr. Thomas Beck performed both surgeries.
 Having suffered from significant knee pain since he was 40, Lester put off knee surgery as long as he could.
 He knew it was time to talk with Dr. Beck when he was playing with his grandkids at a Father’s Day get together and his knees locked up.

 “I’m glad that I waited as long as I could to have my knees replaced,” he said.
 “Because I waited, I got the new Signature™* knees that were made specifically for me.”